Best AI Trading Research Tools (2026)

 Frequently Asked Questions

-What is the best AI tool for backtesting trading strategies?
+What is the best AI tool for finding trading edges?

-What is the best MCP server for finance?
+What is the best MCP server for trading?

 How do I validate a trading strategy with AI?